 NOAH – A Second Life in Wrestling for Mitsuharu Misawa

-In 2002, Pro Wrestling NOAH began gaining momentum after Misawa defeated Yoshihiro Takayama, who had reached his peak in stardom after facing Don Frye in a Pride show.
+In 2002, Pro Wrestling NOAH began gaining momentum after Misawa defeated Yoshihiro Takayama, who reached his peak in stardom after facing Don Frye in a Pride show.
 NOAH’s prime years were from 2003-2005 with Misawa’s rivalry with Kenta Kobashi, helping a great deal.
-Kobashi and Misawa would yield "Match of the Year" credits in 1999, 2000, and 2003 by The Wrestling Observer Newsletter.
-NOAH also had an inter-promotional feud with AJPW and would tour other countries like Germany, the United Kingdom, and the United States working with Pro Wrestling IRON in California.
+Kobashi and Misawa achieved "Match of the Year" in 1998, 1999, and 2003 in The Wrestling Observer Newsletter.
+NOAH also had an inter-promotional feud with AJPW and toured other countries like Germany, the United Kingdom, and even the United States where they worked with Pro Wrestling IRON in California.

 Watch Kenta Kobashi vs. Mitsuharu Misawa — Recipient of the "Match of the Year" Award in 2003:

-Ingrained in the social fabric, wrestling in Japan began in its infancy with Rikidozan and Masahiko Kimura facing The Sharpe Brothers, to the next progression with Giant Baba and Antonio Inoki.
+Ingrained in the social fabric, wrestling in Japan began in its infancy with Rikidozan and Masahiko Kimura facing The Sharpe Brothers from Canada.
+The next progression saw Giant Baba and Antonio Inoki.
 The heydays of the mid-’90s with AJPW and Misawa in his prime were a thing of the past.

 Now NOAH would have difficulty showcasing its talent, even if the last time slot they had, was Sundays at 3 AM.
-Only hardcore fans and people with sleeping disorders would watch a wrestling show at that hour.
+Only hardcore fans and people with sleeping disorders would watch a wrestling at such late hours.
 Unfortunately, wrestling was in a transition period in Japan, and MMA replaced it as the country’s big-time combat sport.
 This meant advertising revenues were, for the most part, not going into wrestling.

 Nonetheless, despite his ongoing injuries and cervical osteophytes (found in 2007), which caused constant pain when doing simple things like brushing his teeth and turning his neck, Misawa continued wrestling in 2009 to keep the company afloat.